owlcs/ont-api/README.md

 * Package __ru.avicomp.ontapi.jena__ is a separated subsystem with _ru.avicomp.ontapi.jena.model.OntGraphModel_ inside which is analogue of __org.apache.jena.ontology.OntModel__, but for OWL-2.
 This subsystem is a core of ONT-API and can be used autonomously.
 Some of the basic components are:
-    * _ru.avicomp.ontapi.jena.model.OntGraphModel_ is an extended __org.apache.jena.rdf.model.Model__, the facade and wrapper to the Graph.
+    * _ru.avicomp.ontapi.jena.model.OntGraphModel_ is a main class of this subsystem.
+It is an extended __org.apache.jena.rdf.model.Model__, the facade and wrapper to the Graph (see _UnionGraph_).
     * _ru.avicomp.ontapi.jena.model.OntStatement_ is an extended __org.apache.jena.rdf.model.Statement__, which is linked to the ont-graph-model.
     * _ru.avicomp.ontapi.jena.model.OntObject_.
 It is our analogue of __org.apache.jena.ontology.OntResource__,
     the basis of any OWL (jena) objects, which are also contained in _model_ package.